SpecFlowOSS/docs.specflow.org/roadmap.md

 - Working with Bindings and Gherkin Feature Files in [JetBrains Rider](https://www.jetbrains.com/rider/).

   - We will improve the navigation to and from bindings and will enable the generation of skeleton code including step definition methods from feature files.
 Here you can download and install the latest version: [SpecFlow for Rider Plugin](https://plugins.jetbrains.com/plugin/15957-specflow-for-rider/)

+- Understanding why certain scenarios or steps fail during test execution.

+   - We will enable the output of screenshots for failed scenarios and steps and display them in [SpecFlow+ LivingDoc Generator](https://docs.specflow.org/projects/specflow-livingdoc/en/latest/LivingDocGenerator/Generating-Documentation.html).

 ## Feature Requests and Feedback
 ---